 We make parents aware of our Safeguarding and Child Protection Policy and parents are aware that they can view the policy on our school website.

-38. Policy Review
+41. Policy Review

-The Board of Governors of our school will review the Child Protection and Safeguarding Policy on an annual basis.
+The Governing Body of our school will review the Child Protection and Safeguarding Policy at least annually.